Nice to meet you

 ABOUT ME

-My name is Dr. Bryan O. Rojas-Araúz, and I'm a bilingual bicultural Licensed Psychologist and Afroindigenous immigrant of Costa Rican and Panamanian descent.
+Hello!
+I am Dr. Bryan O. Rojas-Araúz, a bilingual bicultural Licensed Psychologist and Afroindigenous immigrant of Costa Rican and Panamanian descent.
 I spent my teenage years in the Bay Area, California, where I became a community organizer and DREAM activist.
-I am a scholar-activist, healer, speaker, educator and the co-founder of In Lak'ech Counseling, Education, & Consulting, a culturally rooted private practice that weaves ancestral healing practices, indigenized frameworks, and social justice into therapy, education, and organizational transformation.

-I specialize in working with global majority (BIPOC) communities, immigrants, Men's issues, couples and families, first generation professionals and college students.
+I specialize in working with global majority (BIPOC) communities, immigrants, men, first generation professionals, college students, couples and families.
 I am also a faculty member in the International Disaster Psychology: Trauma and Global Mental Health program at the University of Denver.
-Additionally, I provide immigration and mental health evaluations for refugees and asylum seekers, do speaking engagements, wellness retreats.
-I'm an author and scholar-activist.
-My research emphases include Latine and Indigenous Psychological Wellbeing, Immigrant and DREAMer Experiences, Undocumented and Global Majorities Access to Mental Health and Education, Critical Consciousness, Trauma and Cultural Responsiveness, and Advocacy & Social Justice.
-When I'm not working you can find me woodworking, blowing glass, or outdoors with my family, and friends.
+I also provide immigration and mental health evaluations for refugees and asylum seekers.

 Group of students at National Latinx Psychological Association